exotica-jewelry/archived-ringsforever-pantheon/sites/all/themes/trf/README.md

 TRF is compiled from Sass into CSS using `gulp`.
 First, install Node.js, Gulp and Bower; ample documentation exists online to guide you.

-To compile the Sass into updated CSS, from the command line, `cd` into the theme directory and run `npm install` and `bower install` to fetch all dependencies.
+To compile the Sass into updated CSS, from the command line:

+* `cd sites/all/themes/trf`
+* `npm install && bower install`

 Then, run `gulp` to start watching and compiling.
 The default gulp task will update documentation as necessary, as well as minify images and scripts, and auto-prefix CSS rulesets.